vFabric tc Server

 Where <days> indicate the number of days for which the certificate will be valid.

-- When prompted for first name and last name, enter the domain name of the server.
-For example, myserver or myserver.mycompany.com.
+- When prompted for a first name and the last name, enter the domain name of the server.
+For example, myserver or myserver.mycompany.com

 keytool -list -v -keystore selfsigned.jks